Definition of beryllium

-: a steel-gray light strong brittle toxic bivalent metallic element used chiefly as a hardening agent in alloys — see element table
+: a toxic divalent metallic element with four protons that is steel-gray in color, light and strong but brittle, and is used chiefly as a hardening agent in alloys — see element table

 Recent Examples of beryllium from the Web

 Wineland, a tall, lanky man who looks a bit like Frank Zappa, has already created a 4-qubit quantum computer made of stationary beryllium ions that can perform very simple calculations.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'beryllium'.
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.